typace-team/typace-inkwire/README.md

 ## 🙋‍♂️ About the Creator

-Crafted by [@typace-team](https://github.com/typace-team/), Junior High School Students (Grade 9) based in Shanghai, China.
+Crafted by Che from [@typace-team](https://github.com/typace-team/), a Junior High School Student (Grade 9) based in Shanghai, China.

 ---